kuzzleio/documentation-old/src/sdk-reference/room/count.md

 1
 ```

-Returns the number of subscribers in the room
+Returns the number of subscribers in the room.

 ---